joergen7/11ad/join.rst

 **Will to Improve**

-Become better not just at playing the game but at filling your role and interacting with your teammates.
+Become better.
+Pay attention and practice.

 How to Join?